Protected Mealtimes - Guideline For

 - Assistance, such as removing packaging or with eating and drinking, will be provided to patients, as required

 - In line with the LTHT Guideline for the Oral Nutritional Support of Adults (2019), a red tray will be used to identify those patients ‘at risk’ of malnutrition.
-Ward staff will make food and fluid a priority for these patients during mealtimes by encouraging and assisting with meals, monitoring how much food is eaten by patients and completing food record charts for them.
+Ward staff will make food and fluid a priority for these patients during mealtimes by encouraging and assisting with meals, monitoring how much food is eaten by patients and completing food record charts.

 - Collaborative working and clear communication, specifically handover of dietary requirements and concerns, between catering/facilities staff and ward teams should be embedded and evident.